VarunS2002/Python-Instagram-Un_Followers/README.md

 2. Manually exclude selected accounts from list of users who do not follow you back
     - Add the usernames of accounts that you want to be excluded in `exceptions.txt` separated by newline
     - Usernames in the file will not be included when `include_exceptions`  is set to `False` in `config.ini`
-    - If there are users that do no follow you back, you will be prompted to add all of them automatically to `exceptions.txt`.
+    - If there are users that do no follow you back, you will be prompted to add all of them at once or one by one automatically to `exceptions.txt`.
 You can disable this prompt by setting `ask_to_add_to_exceptions` to False in `config.ini`
+    - Accounts in `exceptions.txt` will be sorted alphabetically when they are added.
+You can disable this by setting `sort_exceptions` to False in `config.ini`

 3. Display usernames of accounts that you do not follow back
     - You can hide this by setting `show_who_you_do_not_follow` to False in `config.ini`